 Graduate students from AU can enroll in courses offered in the Global Cooperation Program (GCP) at RU.
 Students may earn up to nine (9) credits toward their AU degree.
 Classes in the GCP include:

 As all GCP classes are conducted in English, students are not required to demonstrate Japanese language proficiency.
 However, students are encouraged to begin studying Japanese prior to beginning the Program in order to gain communication skills for daily life in Japan.

 Students may spend one semester at Ritsumeikan.
 Due to the differences between the AU and Ritsumeikan academic calendars, students are encouraged to participate in the program in the spring semester.

-- Students are registered through the SIS Office of International Program Development for up to 9 AU-Ritsumeikan exchange credits (SIS-694).
+Students are registered through the SIS Office of International Programs for up to 9 AU-Ritsumeikan exchange credits (SIS-694).
 These exchange credits cover courses at RU only; research and/or internship credit is registered under normal AU guidelines.

-Credit articulation: Grades and credits earned at RU are articulated through the SIS Office of International Program Development upon receipt of an official transcript from RU.
+Credit articulation: Grades and credits earned at RU are articulated through the SIS Office of International Programs upon receipt of an official transcript from RU.
 For conversion purposes, students should expect 1 RU credit to equal 1 AU credit.

 Tuition and Fees

 Students pay regular tuition, emergency international health insurance, and technology fees to AU.
-Students do not pay student activity fee, sports center fee, or SIS fee while studying at Ritsumeikan.
-Students pay Ritsumeikan for the Academic Association of International Relations fee and the Autonomous Association of the Graduate Students fee.
+Students do not pay the student activity fee, sports center fee, or SIS fee while studying at Ritsumeikan.

 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.